thorrak/fermentrack/docs_mkdocs/docs/about/architecture.md

 See [components](components.md) documentation for links and licenses.

-## The webserver nginx and chausette WSGI server
+## The webserver nginx and chaussette WSGI server

-Used to proxy http requests to chausette over WSGI to the Fermentrack django application.
+Used to proxy http requests to chaussette over WSGI to the Fermentrack django application.

 ## cron